 I was quite glad when bookme.com.au took this choice out of my hands (though there were still two choices – Mandrake and Freight Train.
 Freight Train was slightly cheaper so we opted for that one).

-Then Desiree arrived, along with an older gentleman who would be our captain.
+Then Desiree, our actual guide, arrived, along with an older gentleman who would be our captain.
 The French mother and daughter left us (I must admit the daughter was super cute and kept handing everyone pens to fill in the forms even once everyone had one!) and we were put into the capable hands of Desiree, one of the crew and our main guide.

-There were about 20 of us; not too crowded which was ideal.
-We set off shortly after… and then our boat’s engine cut out.
+There were about 20 of us on the tour altogether; not too crowded which was ideal.
+We set off shortly after the meet-up… and then our boat’s engine cut out.

 Everyone sat on the deck for the journey towards the islands, and even though the weather was glorious, the sea was not.
 Ash sat near the front and quickly retreated back when he got soaked! (pictured above with the towel)